Roomy

 Participants also noted issues like noise, guests, and not being aware of what their roommates were doing on a daily basis.

-let's build it!
+Let's build it!

 I started by defining the visual treatment — I wanted it to be fun and lively while still highly usable.
 I knew I was packing a lot of functionality into one product, and I didn't want users to get lost between interfaces.
 So, I decided to define specific use cases for each colour to add clarity (and style!) to the product.

-at a glance
+Everything at a glance

 The main dashboard shows you and your roommates' statuses, as well as everything pertinent to the day: quiet hours, owed balances, and tasks due.

-make sure everything gets done
+Make sure everything gets done

 Ask your roommates to vacuum the living room, clean the kitchen, or whatever else from within the app.
 Make general requests if you don't care who does it, or ask anonymously to avoid any awkwardness.

-no more awkward confrontation
+No more awkward confrontation

 Send messages to your roommates from within the app.
 Plus, the chat log doubles as history for all the tasks and expenses you've sent to the group.